oconpa/hugoHosting/content/api/deploy/_index.md

 ![Deploy](/img/stage.png)

-2. You will see an **Invoke URL** copy this, you will need it in the front end app.
+2. You will see an **Invoke URL** copy this, you will need it in the front-end app.
 This is the http endpoint, effectively the entry point to our lambda function from the world.